 The main challenge with custom AI solutions is cost.
 When looking to develop a bespoke solution, the costs are likely to be more than an off-the-shelf product in the short term, despite the long-term gains we’ve discussed above.
 When asking about artificial intelligence pricing in healthcare, there is not a single answer, and there are several aspects to consider.
 We will discuss this next.

-Read also: AI in manufacturing
+Read also: Software in the healthcare industry

 Watch interviews with AI and Machine Learning experts.
 Learn how artificial intelligence can support your business and how to implement AI-powered solutions successfully.